OnToology/OnToology/README.md

 note: you may need to change some of the hardcoded variables, since the system still in early stage

+##Working with Multiple ssh keys
+at some point in time, you may need to perform tests locally (django tests), you may need to have multiple ssh keys for github at the same time.
+If So there is good example on https://gist.github.com/jexchan/2351996

 ##Take a peek on the system